 For years silver fillings were the standard material used for fillings.
 In the 1980s new technological advances saw the advent of white composite filling materials.
 Now, composite fillings are just as wear-resistant and long lasting as amalgam.
 They can easily handle the stress of functioning in the back teeth.

-Dr. Krutchick is a mercury-free Buffalo dentist.
+Dr. Krutchick is a mercury-free West Seneca dentist.
 He understands that people have concerns about putting materials made with mercury inside their bodies.
 Because he doesn’t shy away from new advances in technology as some other dentists do, he can offer options.
 He can also pass the advantages onto his patients.

 Advantages of Mercury-Free Composite Fillings